mgwilt/script-dump/conda/README.md

 - The script checks if Conda is installed and available in the system PATH.
 - It verifies the existence of the `environment.yml` file.
 - It handles cases where the environment name is not found in the `environment.yml` file.

-## Example

-Here is an example of what the output might look like when running the script: